googlearchive/backbonefire/README.md

 library will ignore it silently**.

-You should add and remove your models to the collection as your normally would, (via `add` and `remove`) and the _remote_ data is instantly updated.
+You should add and remove your models to the collection as your normally would, (via `add` and `remove`) and _remote_ data will be instantly updated.
-Subsequently, the same events will fire on all your other clients immediately!
+Subsequently, the same events will fire on all your other clients immediately.

 Please see [todos.js](https://github.com/firebase/backfire/blob/master/todos.js)
 for an example of how to use this special collection object.